Souravik Dutta, PhD

 Research

-Souravik's research is motivated by the fact that both Construction and Agriculture are the fields yet to harness the power of the integration of Automation, Robotics and Artificial Intelligence.
-Both industries are still at the nascent stage of deploying autonomous systems to ensure higher productivity, safety and precision of task executions.
-Souravik is particularly interested in generating intelligent solutions to motion and/or manipulation planning and control problems of potential robotics and autonomous systems employed in the aforementioned industries.
+Souravik's research is motivated by the fact that both Construction and Agriculture are plagued by time-energy wastage and have yet to harness the power of integrating Automation, Robotics and Artificial Intelligence.
+Both industries are still at the nascent stage of deploying autonomous systems to ensure higher productivity, safety and sustainability.
+Souravik is particularly interested in generating intelligent solutions to motion and/or manipulation planning and control problems of potential robotics and autonomous systems employed in these industries.

-Souravik's vision is to pave the path for Intelligent Robotics and Autonomous Systems by bringing together design, mathematical modeling, optimization and learning.
-His aspiration is to conduct research towards building a Sustainable Autonomous Planning and Control Ecosystem, leveraging digitalization, robotics, and computational intelligence, via the amalgamation of knowledge-driven and data-driven approaches.
+Souravik's vision is to pave the path for Intelligent Robotics and Autonomous Systems by integrating design, mathematical modelling, optimization and learning.
+He aspires to conduct research toward building a Sustainable Autonomous Planning and Control Ecosystem, leveraging digitalization, robotics, and computational intelligence via the amalgamation of knowledge-driven and data-driven approaches.

 Robotics